 In the English subject, teaching and writing go hand in hand, that’s why for our next entry I chose the book Teaching Adolescent Writers which is an excellent teaching guide that has everything a teacher needs when it comes to teaching how to write to your students.

 In today’s time, it is critical for students to know how to write effectively.
 The act of writing was once considered a luxury, but now it has become a necessity.
-There’s a high number of students leaving school unarmed with necessary writing skills that can help them become successful individuals in life.
+There’s a high number of students leaving school unarmed with the necessary writing skills that can help them become successful individuals in life.

 And with that in mind, it’s our job as educators to do something about it as we have the power to change that and prevent that from happening, and this book can tell how teachers can help and teach students how to write effectively.